luanalouza/System_login_Django_project/README.md

-Project Documentation: Running AllAuth Login System
+# Project Documentation: Running AllAuth Login System

 Note: Replace 'your_path' with the actual path where the project files are located.
 It is recommended to store them in 'C:/documents'.

 This documentation guides you through the process of setting up and running the AllAuth Login System project in a development environment.

-Step 1: Navigate to Project Directory
+# Navigate to Project Directory

 Open a terminal: ctrl + j

-Create and Activate the environment:
+# Create and Activate the environment:

 Create

 python -m venv venv

-On Linux/Mac
+# On Linux/Mac

 source venv/bin/activate